Oatmeal Chocolate Peanut Butter Bars

 Are there health concerns with peanut butter?

 One of the main concerns relates to the possibility of allergies.
-Many manufacturing plants will state on products that their equipment has been used to process peanuts, even though the product doesn’t contain any peanuts.
-Those who are allergic to peanuts have to be very cautious since the allergy can truly be fatal to some.
+Many manufacturing plants will state on their products that their equipment has been used to process peanuts, even though the product doesn’t contain any.
+Those allergic to peanuts must be very cautious since the allergy can be fatal to some.

-Peanuts do have a fairly high level of saturated fat.
+Peanuts do have a relatively high level of saturated fat.
 Again, eating peanuts in moderation should help shield you from future heart problems.

-One approach to take when wanting to eat peanut products is to purchase those that incorporate “natural peanut butter” that hasn’t had any sugars, oils, or salt added.
-Check with your local natural or health food store, they should be able to guide you to the most healthy product they stock.
+When wanting to eat peanut products, one approach is to purchase those that incorporate “natural peanut butter” without added sugars, oils, or salt.
+Check with your local natural or health food store; they should be able to guide you to the healthiest product they stock.

 Why is peanut butter so popular?